Comment by losvedir

 I get your point, but not all farms are created equal.
 Is it really so bad to shut down farms that grow feed for Arab race horses to produce computer chips?

-• therein 4 days ago
+• therein a year ago

 > I get your point, but not all farms are created equal.
 Is it really so bad to shut down farms that grow feed for Arab race horses to produce computer chips?